musictheory/NilScript/README.md

-warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-NilScript methods warn-unknown-ivars        | Boolean  | Warn about unknown ivars warn-unknown-selectors    | Boolean  | Warn about usage of unknown selectors warn-unused-ivars         | Boolean  | Warn about unused ivars
+warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-NilScript methods warn-unknown-ivars        | Boolean  | Warn about unknown ivars warn-unknown-selectors    | Boolean  | Warn about usage of unknown selectors warn-unused-privates      | Boolean  | Warn about unused private properties

 Valid properties for each `file` or `defs` object: